peey/ugly-tiny-infix-macro/README.md

 **WARNING**: As explained in the example on nesting the macro, brackets are assumed to be valid lisp forms.
 Do not use them for grouping.
 Writing `($ 6 / (1 + 2))` will give you an error as it's expanded to `(/ 6 (1 + 2))` and `(1 + 2)` is not a valid lisp form.
 Your lisp environment will try to evaluate it and find that `1` isn't name of a function that can be called with the arguments `+` and `2`.
 This is what puts "ugly" in the the name of the project, because it's not prettiest to the eye, but some may find that it's easy to reason about.

+# Installation

+This package is available on quicklisp.
+You may install it using

+    (ql:quickload :ugly-tiny-infix-macro)

+Alternately, you can dowload the source files manually and load it via asdf

 # Usage

 The package, named `:ugly-tiny-lisp-macro` with the nickname `:ugly-infix` exports three symbols -